hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/common_pitfalls.md

 ...
 </code></pre>

-This is especially error prone if you are piping results of `find`:
+This is especially error-prone if you are piping results of `find`:
 <pre><code>$ <b>find . -type f | xargs cat</b>
 No such file or directory name ’some’
 No such file or directory name ’file’